junghan0611/spacemacs/layers/+intl/chinese/README.md

     2.  macOS

-        We don\'t have a `fcitx` in macOS yet but we already added an emulation called `fcitx-remote` to make you happy with other Chinese input-methods.
+        We don't have a `fcitx` in macOS yet but we already added an emulation called `fcitx-remote` to make you happy with other Chinese input-methods.